Chicago-Area Albums of the Mid 60s to Early 1970s

 is the most complex, and it pales in comparison to the Cryan'

 Shames).
-The lyrics are not terribly interesting, including a couple
+The lyrics are not interesting, including a couple

 attempts at harmless humor (the ode to handymen "Dandy Handy